wangziqi2013/wangziqi2013.github.io/_posts/2023-01-23-libnvmmio.markdown

 file system stack.
 As a result, libnvmmio can be implemented entirely in the user space and it effectively reduces the cost of system calls and the file system stack.

+To address the second problem in prior works, namely providing epoch-based persistence with low overhead, libnvmmio leverages both undo and redo logging and switch between them dynamically in the runtime.
+Libnvmmio maintains log entries for every 4KB block in the file (except the last block which can be of arbitrary size).